-It has been an honour to be the 2022 school captains at Arkana College.
-2022 has been a great year and a wonderful way to end our journey as students at Arkana College.
+Assalamu Alaikum!
+It's been an honour to be the 2023 school captains at Arkana College.
+2023 has been a great year and a wonderful way to end our journey as students at Arkana College.

-Our school participated in many events ranging from debating, public speaking and sport tournaments to volunteering with the homeless, those living with a disability and environmental campaigns.
-Students participated in mathematics, science and wellbeing incursions and students across all years enjoyed excursions to many places which extended our learning.
+Our school participated in many events ranging from debating, public speaking and sport tournaments to volunteering with the homeless, and charitable campaigns.
+Students participated in math's, science and wellbeing incursions and students across all years enjoyed excursions to many places which extended our learning.

 Yr.
-5/6 enjoyed a winter camp at Thredbo where we learnt to ski, and Yr.
+5/6 enjoyed a summer camp at Point Wolstoncroft and Yr.
 6 had a great time at the annual Yr.
-6 Big Day Out at MovieWorld on the Gold Coast.
+6 Big Day Out at Movie World on the Gold Coast.
+We are grateful for the many Islamic events and excursions which strengthened our faith as well as the different leadership opportunities we enjoyed.